 These are just a few of the many words in endless succession from doctors and medical professionals echoing in the ears of Holly Besser in her 20s and early 30s.

 Just barely out of her teens, she was only in her second year of marriage, when it all began.
 She had a marriage “made in heaven,” but her precarious physical condition and the accompanying constant and severe pain – physical and emotional – was anything but “heavenly.”

-Now, over a decade later, and after seven pregnancies, four miscarriages, 3 D&Cs, a thyroidectomy, cancer and radiation, a cervical spinal fusion, and finally, several months of enormous obstacles to be free of mind-altering pain-killers, Holly has emerged as a joyful wife and mother to two young sons and a daughter.
-She has become an emotional and eloquent spokeswoman for not only transcending 24-hour-a-day pain, but also how to survive and find triumph over loss and seeming tragedy.
+Now, over two decades later, and after seven pregnancies, four miscarriages, 3 D&Cs, a thyroidectomy, cancer and radiation, a cervical spinal fusion, and several years of enormous obstacles to be free of mind-altering pain-killers, at 41 years old, she has been diagnosed with Lyme and five other tick-borne illnesses.
+It is an ongoing struggle to fight through the many symptoms associated with these diseases.
+She and her husband, Kevin, are rearing three biological children - the oldest son has autism - as well as being informal foster parents to She has become an emotional and eloquent spokeswoman for not only transcending 24-hour-a-day pain, but also how to survive and find triumph over loss and seeming tragedy.

 Holly Besser has found everlasting peace, contentment, and joy in her family and in her strong personal faith, and she shares compellingly of how God can be found in the midst of great personal pain and sorrow.
 She knows, all too well, how such personal heartbreak can potentially damage one’s sense of well-being, strain a marriage, and ultimately devastate a life.
 She has found victory over calamity and a deep-abiding joy through loss.
 She has learned to survive difficulty and how to thrive within it.